lowrycito/handbook/pages/study-manual-general-handbook-14-single-members.md

 - Self-reliance courses, educational opportunities, and support groups
 - Service and activities
 - Sharing the gospel and community outreach
-- Temple and family history work
+- Temple and family history efforts
 - Other Church programs

 All designated gathering places must be approved by the Area Presidency.
 Gathering places are overseen by stake presidents and bishops.
 They are established in existing Church facilities, such as a meetinghouse or institute building.
 Stake presidents who desire to establish a gathering place for young single adults should contact the Area Presidency.